asyade/mc-map-export-bot/README.md

-# Cort2Bot
+# mc-map-export-bot

-A Minecraft bot designed to capture and export game world data.

-## Overview

-Cort2Bot emulates a Minecraft client to systematically traverse a predefined area, capturing and saving all encountered chunks.
+`mc-map-export-bot` emulates a Minecraft client to systematically traverse a predefined area, capturing and saving all encountered chunks.
 These chunks are then integrated into an existing Minecraft world save file.

 > **Note**: The target server must allow flying capabilities, which is common in anarchy servers.